hpc/charliecloud/doc/ch-image.rst

 De-duplication and garbage collection
 -------------------------------------

-Charliecloud's build cache takes advantage of Git's file de-duplication features.
+Charliecloud’s build cache takes advantage of Git’s file de-duplication features.
 This operates across the entire build cache, i.e., files are de-duplicated no matter where in the cache they are found or the relationship between their container images.
 Files are de-duplicated at different times depending on whether they are identical or merely similar.

-*Identical* files are de-duplicated at :code:`git add` time; in :code:`ch-image build` terms, that's upon committing a successful instruction.
+*Identical* files are de-duplicated at :code:`git add` time; in :code:`ch-image build` terms, that’s upon committing a successful instruction.
-That is, it's impossible to store two files with the same content in the build cache.
-If you try — say with :code:`RUN yum install -y foo` in one Dockerfile and :code:`RUN yum install -y foo bar` in another, which are different instructions but both install RPM :code:`foo`'s files — the content is stored once and each copy gets its own metadata and a pointer to the content, much like filesystem hard links.
+That is, it’s impossible to store two files with the same content in the build cache.
+If you try — say with :code:`RUN yum install -y foo` in one Dockerfile and :code:`RUN yum install -y foo bar` in another, which are different instructions but both install RPM :code:`foo`’s files — the content is stored once and each copy gets its own metadata and a pointer to the content, much like filesystem hard links.

-*Similar* files, however, are only de-duplicated during Git's garbage collection process.
+*Similar* files, however, are only de-duplicated during Git’s garbage collection process.
 When files are initially added to a Git repository (with :code:`git add`), they are stored inside the repository as (possibly compressed) individual files, called *objects* in Git jargon.
 Upon garbage